The final storage option we have for the NVIDIA Shield is mounting network storage to it, like a full-fledged NAS or ethernet hard drive.

 Since then, I’ve upgraded to a dedicated Synology DS920 4-bay NAS, so I wanted to see if this process would still work.

-If you use your NVIDIA Shield as a Plex Media Server, mounting a NAS as network storage is a great way to give your Shield access to all of your media files.
+If you use your NVIDIA Shield as a Plex Media Server, mounting a NAS as network storage is a great way to give your Shield access to all your media files.

 How to Mount Network Storage on NVIDIA Shield